Subscribe to the AHCOPA Newsletter

-AHCOPA interacted with attendees at the Health and Resource Fair on Saturday, November 19th.
+AHCOPA interacted with attendees at the Health and Resource Fair on Saturday, November 19, 2016.
 A special thank you to Gateway Health, Black Clergy of Philadelphia and our host Zion Baptist Church.
 The exhibit hall included various organizations offering health services and community resources.
 More than 15 attendees stopped by our table for notable conversations to learn more about the home buying process and options on foreclosure prevention.
 We appreciate events such as this that allow us to increase awareness of our services and secure the status of both future and current homeowners.

-AHCOPA and Wells Fargo host Home Preservation workshop
+AHCOPA and Wells Fargo host Home Preservation Workshop

-On October 21st, more than 20 homeowners attended a free mortgage assistance event.
+On October 21, 2016, more than 20 homeowners attended a free mortgage assistance event.
 Representatives from AHCOPA, Wells Fargo and The Urban League of Philadelphia were on hand to counsel homeowners on their payment challenges and explore options on a loan modification through the Home Affordable Modification Program.
 The event was organized by the three organizations with the goal of helping Wells Fargo mortgage holders avoid foreclosure and reconcile current delinquency.